-For clubs and teams currently participating in the DA Program, OR who want to apply for the 2021-2022 seasonal year, please click here.
+For clubs and teams currently participating in the DA Program, OR who are interested in the 2023-2024 seasonal year, please click here.

 About the MSYSA Director's Academy

 The Director’s Academy (DA) is a statewide program of the Michigan State Youth Soccer Association.
 Entry to the DA is only for clubs who meet the requirements set forth in the DA application.
-Directed at the U11 and U12 age groups, the program focuses on club, team and player development through coaching education.
+Directed at the U11 and U12 age groups, the program focuses on club, team, and player development through coaching education.
 With this focus in mind, DA clubs and coaches are held to a higher-than-average standard.
 All rostered coaches, assistant coaches, and trainers must meet minimum coaching license requirements, and head coaches must attend at least one MSYSA approved coaching education event each year.
-As the best environment for player development is during training sessions, coaches must submit seasonal training themes, blocks and schedules for review by MSYSA.
+As the best environment for player development is during training sessions, coaches may be asked to submit seasonal training themes, blocks and schedules for review by MSYSA.
 Acceptance into the DA is highly selective.
 MSYSA looks at the club’s structure, player programming, player development, coaching development, and history of participation in MSYSA programs and events.
 Based on this information, clubs are given a score at the time of their application.
 If a club does not receive a passing score, MSYSA will provide guidance on changes needed to obtain a passing score.
 Most clubs will not be accepted the first time they apply.
 However, if they make the changes suggested by MSYSA, they may earn DA acceptance as quickly as a year or two.
 Once accepted into the DA clubs will be subject to periodic reviews.
-The reviews may include an analysis of their Player Development Structure, Coach Development Program, their Training & Game Environment, Club Administration, the Facilities they utilize, and the Soccer Respect campaign.
+The reviews may include an analysis of their player development structure, coach development program, their training & game environment, club administration, the facilities they utilize, and the Soccer Respect campaign.

 All clubs, coaches, and parents are encouraged to read the information posted in the links below.
 Many of these concepts help shape the MSYSA Director's Academy: